7 Cannibals and Voters

 The cannibalism strategy only works at high population density—which makes sense, because it depends on the toxin reaching enough victims to release enough nutrients to matter.
 At low density, the few cells that lyse would not provide enough food to justify the energetic cost of toxin production.
 Quorum sensing, again, sets the stage: the population must be dense enough that cannibalism pays.

 The population-level accounting is stark.
-The population invests in a toxic public good (SdpC), splits itself into killers and victims through a stochastic switch, and recycles roughly half its members.
+The population invests in a toxic public good (SdpC), splits itself into killers and victims through a stochastic switch, and recycles a substantial fraction of its members.
 The survivors gain time.
 If new nutrients arrive during that borrowed time, the entire surviving population benefits.
 If they do not, the survivors proceed to sporulation—but now with a head start, having fed on the remains of their kin.

 7.5 How cells “decide”: the metabolic logic